Americans Are Sitting on Tens of Trillions of Dollars of Home Equity — Here’s Where Homeowners Are Offered the Largest and Smallest Home Equity Loans

 - Consider different types of loans.
-While a standard home equity loan can be a good option for someone in need of cash, other types of loans like a home equity line of credit — where borrowers are given access to a revolving line of credit that they can borrow from as needed instead of getting a lump sum of cash — are worth considering.
-Depending on the loan’s purpose, a personal or a small business loan might also be worth considering.
+While a standard home equity loan can be a good option for someone in need of cash, other types of loans like a HELOC — where borrowers are given access to a revolving line of credit that they can borrow from as needed instead of getting a lump sum of cash — are worth considering.
+Depending on the loan’s purpose, a personal or small business loan might also be worth considering.

-Of importance, this study looked exclusively at home equity loans and not home equity lines of credit (HELOCs).
+This study looked exclusively at home equity loans and not home equity lines of credit (HELOCs).
 This was done because HELOCs typically have adjustable interest rates, while home equity loans usually have fixed interest rates.
-Because of this, including HELOCs in our calculations — specifically our average interest rate and monthly payment calculations — could have significantly skewed our findings and made them less accurate.
+Because of this, including HELOCs — specifically for our average interest rate and monthly payment calculations — could have significantly skewed our findings.